vrsekdev/vrsekdev-framework/docs/blazor-communication-foundation/readme.md

 ...
 ```

 You can also register contract implementations by attribute `ContractImplementationAttribute` and `ContractAttribute`.
 Class implementing any contract has to have `ContractImplementationAttribute` and the contract has to have `ContractAttribute`.
-You can also specify `ServiceLifetime` with `serviceLifetime` argument.
+You can also specify `ServiceLifetime` with `serviceLifetime` argument or by specifying `Lifetime` on a `ContractImplementationAttribute` to use a lifetime for a specific contract implementation.
 Default lifetime is transient.

 The following code will register all contract implementations from assembly containing `UserActionService` with scoped lifetime.
 ```csharp